coderehan/Android-Security-Interview-Preparation/README.md

 ❓ What is code obfuscation?

-Obfuscation changes code into a form that's harder for humans to understand.
+Obfuscation changes code into a form that is harder for humans to understand.

 For example: